 Example 6: Serious Medical Condition

-Similar to Example 6, if you have experienced a serious medical condition, you could, with appropriate and approved documentation from a licensed medical doctor overseeing your care, be allowed a reasonable extension of the two-month filing period.
+Similar to Example 5, if you have experienced a serious medical condition, you could, with appropriate and approved documentation from a licensed medical doctor overseeing your care, be allowed a reasonable extension of the two-month filing period.
 Credit at 50 percent can be earned five years back from the new extension date.
+If you would like to request an extension, contact us within six months of the event.